 Nina earned a Bachelors degree in Urban Studies at SUNY Purchase, and has done graduate work in Fundraising and Development.

-Nina is the mother of Sam, a public relations specialist in Washington, DC, and Gabriel, a student at The George Washington University.
+Nina is the mother of Sam, a graduate student in Public Policy, and Gabriel, recent graduate of The George Washington University.
 She loves living in Intown Atlanta and is active in TEDxCentennial Park women.